ColdCoder2347/opc-ua-client-logger/README.md

 # OPC UA Client Data Logger

-## 📌 Overview
+Overview
-This project implements an **OPC UA Client** that connects to a simulated OPC UA server, reads 10 dummy tags every minute, and logs them into **hourly CSV files**.
+This project implements an OPC UA Client that connects to a simulated OPC UA server, reads 10 dummy tags every minute, and logs them into hourly CSV files.

 - Each log file = 1 hour of data
 - Columns: